 Headquarters Offices and Senior Staff

-The Coast Guard Investigative Service (CGIS) headquarters office is located in the Ballston Common Office Building in Arlington, VA.
-It is also the location of the CGIS Washington Field Office (WFO), and the CGIS Polygraph Unit.
-Also part of the headquarters staff is the Electronic Crimes Section, located at the Telecommunications and Systems Command (TISCOM) in Alexandria, VA and the CGIS Training Detachment located at the Federal Law Enforcement Training Center (FLETC) in Glynco, GA
+The Coast Guard Investigative Service (CGIS) headquarters office is located at USCG HQ in Washington DC.
+The location of the CGIS Polygraph Unit is at Ballston Commons Mall in Arlington, VA.
+Also part of the headquarters staff is the Electronic Crimes Section, located at the Telecommunications and Systems Command (TISCOM) in Alexandra, VA and the CGIS Training Detachment located at the Federal Law Enforcement Training Center (FLETC) in Glynco, GA.